 Should the informal procedure fail to resolve the matter, the grievant may move to the formal process.
-A grievant may move from the informal procedure to a formal procedure at any time during the informal process.
-A grievant wishing to proceed from informal procedure to formal procedure should file a formal grievance as soon as possible.
+A grievant may move to a formal process at any time during the informal procedure.
+A grievant wishing to proceed from informal procedure to formal process should file a formal grievance as soon as possible.
 Delays in reporting will affect the College's ability to investigate the matter.